 The TDSSA applies to Testing conducted on International-Level Athletes and National-Level Athletes (as defined by International Federations (IFs) and National Anti-Doping Organizations (NADOs), respectively).
 ADOs may also apply the TDSSA to Recreational or other Athletes within their jurisdiction.
-Only analyses conducted on International-Level Athletes and National-Level Athletes will be used to determine whether the applicable MLAs have been met and compliance with the TDSSA.
-For the purpose of the TDSSA, all Athletes competing in Events which are under the jurisdiction of a Major Event Organization (MEO) will be presumed to be International-Level Athletes or National-Level Athletes.
+Only analyses conducted on International-Level Athletes and National-Level Athletes will be used to determine whether the applicable TDSSA MLAs have been met and in compliance with the TDSSA.
+For the purpose of the TDSSA, all

-1 The acronym 'EPOs' is used in this Technical Document to describe the substances included under the category S.2.1.1 of the 2021 Prohibited List and analyzed according to the applicable WADA Technical Document for EPO in force.
+1 The acronym 'EPOs' is used in this Technical Document to describe the substances included under the category S.2.1.1 of the 20224 Prohibited List and analyzed according to the applicable WADA Technical Document for EPO in force.

-Document Number TDSSA Version Number: 6.0 Written By: TDSSA Expert Group Approved By: WADA Executive Committee Approval Date: 11 November 2020 Effective Date: 1 January 2021
+Document Number TDSSA Version Number: 7 6.0 Written By: TDSSA Expert Group Approved By: WADA Executive Committee Approval Date: 2411 November 20210 Effective Date: 1 January 20224